 Example.
-In December 2017, you had a collision while driving your personal car.
+In December 2021, your personal car was damaged in a flood that was a federally declared disaster.
 Repairs to the car cost \$950.
-You had \$100 deductible collision insurance.
+You had \$100 deductible comprehensive insurance.
 Your insurance company agreed to reimburse you for the rest of the damage.
-Because you expected a reimbursement from the insurance company, you didn't have a casualty loss deduction in 2017.
+Because you expected a reimbursement from the insurance company, you didn't have a casualty loss deduction in 2021.

 Due to the \$100 rule, you can't deduct the \$100 you paid as the deductible.
-When you receive the \$850 from the insurance company in 2018, don't report it as income.
+When you receive the \$850 from the insurance company in 2022, don't report it as income.